 Erasing Psychedelic Stigma: Treatment of Drug Addiction and Mental Health Issues

 Many Christians dismiss psychedelics not for theological reasons, but because they associate them with addictive drugs.
 Contrary to this stigma, psychedelics are one of the most promising treatments for addiction, often curing addiction entirely or resulting in long windows of sobriety for opiate, alcohol, and cigarette addiction.
-Medical treatment centers administer the psychoactive plant iboga to treat or cure heroin, crystal meth, opioids, and other addictions in countries like Canada and Mexico.
+Medical treatment centers administer the psychoactive plant iboga to treat or cure addictive drugs including heroin, crystal meth, opioids, cigarettes, and other substances in countries like Canada and Mexico.

 Psychedelics are also a breakthrough treatment for a host of mental health issues, such as post-traumatic stress disorder.
 In Phase II FDA clinical trials for psychotherapy-assisted MDMA treatment, 68% of patients no longer qualified for a diagnosis of chronic treatment-resistant PTSD after a 12-month follow-up.3 Psychedelics also treat anxiety, depression, obsessive-compulsive disorder, and other mental health conditions.
 Currently, the psychedelic ketamine is legally administered by physicians to treat depression in the United States.
 Christians should be aware of these miraculous healing benefits of psychedelics and spread this good news to their suffering family members and friends.